-court to choose any method as long as it is not inconsistent with the guidelines, while the Tenth Circuit requires a reasoned method of analogy for extrapolation in departing upward.
+The circuits differ on the level of specificity required for criminal history departures.
+For example, the Second Circuit has held that where the reasons for departure are fully explained, "a mechanistic, step-by-step procedure is not required."
+The Eighth Circuit allows the sentencing court to choose any method as long as it is not inconsistent with the guidelines, while the Tenth Circuit requires a reasoned method of analogy for extrapolation in departing upward.
+48

-iv.
-Criminal History Departures Post-Booker
+4. Criminal History Departures Post-Booker

-Courts may vary from the guidelines to avoid the strict requirements of §4A1.3 and impose an outside-the-guidelines sentence based on the inadequacy of the defendant's criminal history category.
+Courts may vary from the guidelines to avoid the strict requirements of $\S4A1.3$ and impose an outside-the-guidelines sentence based on the inadequacy of the defendant's criminal history category.

-B. CHAPTER FIVE, PART K - DEPARTURES: SUBSTANTIAL ASSISTANCE TO AUTHORITIES
+B. CHAPTER FIVE, PART K B DEPARTURES: SUBSTANTIAL ASSISTANCE TO AUTHORITIES